St Joan of Arc Catholic School, Rickmansworth: School site

-The school is located about 0.6 km from Rickmansworth station in Rickmansworth Town Centre.
+The school is about 0.6 km from Rickmansworth station in Rickmansworth Town Centre.

-The Parish priest at St Mary's in Rickmansworth, Fr Julien, bought the initial property, 11 High Street, known as ‘Englefield’ and this was to become the original site for St Joan of Arc School.
-Englefield was the large Edwardian house that currently houses the St Joan of Arc Sixth Form.
+The Parish priest at St Mary's in Rickmansworth, Fr Julien, bought the initial property, 11 High Street, known as 'Englefield, and this was the original site of St Joan of Arc School.
+Englefield was the large Edwardian house that currently houses the St Joan of Arc sixth form.
 This was to be the site for St Joan of Arc School until 1922.
-As the school went from strength to strength so the need for a larger premises became apparent.
-This need for greater space lead to the Mother Superior (Mother Septima) and Fr Julien acquiring ‘The Elms’.
+A need for greater space lead to the Mother Superior (Mother Septima) and Fr Julien acquiring 'The Elms'.

 The Elms was a grand Georgian estate built in 1728 consisting of the house and eleven and a half acres with a stream running through the grounds.
-This created an ideal learning environment for the Catholic girls of Rickmansworth and its surrounding area.
-The house was famous for being the residence of George Eliot at the time that she was writing her novel Daniel Deronda.
+The house was the residence of George Eliot at the time that she was writing her novel Daniel Deronda.

-The school grounds back on to the River Chess and Chess Valley and a 17th-century barn that once belonged to the Abbot of St Albans Cathedral is located at the boundary of the grounds.
+The school grounds back on to the River Chess and Chess Valley, and a 17th-century barn that once belonged to the Abbot of St Albans Cathedral is at the boundary of the grounds.

-Houses

-In total there are eight forms in each year, with about 30 pupils in each.
-The forms are named after Catholic saints, four male and four female:

 Controversies

+In 2014, Head of Music at St Joan of Arc, Derek Berditch was arrested with over 50,000 images of both child sexual abuse material and bestiality on hard drives.
+The arrest came after a police investigation into a paedophile ring identified by an Internet Service Provider as distributing child sexual abuse material involving children as young as 6 years old.
+Derek Berditch pleaded guilty to the charges and was jailed at Southwark Crown Court on 5 August 2014 for 18 months and ordered to register on the sexual offenders register for 10 years.